-The body is constantly growing new cells to replace older ones.
-A tumor occurs when cells of the body begin to reproduce abnormally.
-If a tumor is benign (not cancerous), it will remain localized and grow slowly.
-A malignant (cancerous) tumor will spread to nearby tissues, and through the blood and lymph to other parts of the body (metastasis).
+Your body is constantly growing new cells to replace older ones.
+A tumor occurs when cells begin to grow abnormally.
+Tumors can be cancer (malignant) or not cancer (benign).
+A benign tumor will stay where it is and grow slowly.
+A cancerous tumor will spread to nearby tissues.
+It will then pass through the blood and lymph to other parts of the body (metastasis).

 A primary brain tumor is one that first appears in the brain.
 This may be benign or malignant.
-A metastatic brain tumor results from a malignant cancer elsewhere in the body that has spread to the brain.
-A brain tumor, even a benign one, can damage brain cells directly or by compressing nearby areas of brain tissue as the tumor grows.
+A metastatic brain tumor results from a cancer elsewhere in the body that has spread to the brain.
+Either type of brain tumor can damage brain cells directly.
+Or the tumor can harm brain cells when it presses on brain tissue as it grows.

-The cause of primary brain tumors is unknown.
-Exposure to certain kinds of electromagnetic radiation, head injuries, hormone replacement therapy and other factors may increase risk.
+Doctors don’t know what causes primary brain tumors.
+Exposure to certain kinds of electromagnetic radiation, head injuries, and hormone therapy may raise the risk for this kind of tumor.

 The first tests used to diagnose the type of brain tumor include a CT scan and an MRI scan of the brain.
-Sometimes a biopsy (sample of tumor tissue) is needed, which involves a surgical procedure.
+Sometimes a sample of tumor tissue (biopsy) is needed.
+The sample is taken by surgery.

-Prompt treatment gives the best outcome.
-Surgery is necessary for most primary brain tumors.
-Some tumors respond to radiation therapy and this may be recommended in addition to, or instead of, surgery.
-Chemotherapy may also be advised.
+Brain tumors should be treated right away.
+Surgery is needed to treat most primary brain tumors.
+Some tumors respond to radiation therapy.
+Your doctor may recommend radiation therapy in addition to, or instead of, surgery.
+You may also need chemotherapy.

 A brain tumor may cause a seizure.
 If this happens, your doctor can give you medicine to prevent another seizure.

-You may resume your activities as tolerated.
-However, if you had a seizure or fainting, you should not drive, take baths alone, or swim until you are cleared by your doctor to do so.
+You can go back to your normal activities as you feel up to it.
+But if you had a seizure or fainted, you should not drive, take baths alone, or swim until your health care provider says it’s OK for you to do so.
 Take any seizure medicine as directed to prevent another episode.

-If you have headache or nausea, use medicines provided.
+If you have headache or nausea, use the medicines provided.

 Weakness on one side of your body or loss of coordination and balance